Renato66/auto-label/README.md

 ### Default Labels

-Labels that will always be set when a issue is created/updated such as `triage`, they can be set in an Array form:
+Labels that will always be set when an issue is created/updated such as `triage`, they can be set in an Array form:

 ```
 default-labels: '["triage"]'